ZeonlungPun/VariablesSelection/README.md

 coef, total=filter.LassoNetModel(hidden_dims=(64,),M=10,plot=True)
 ```

-coef is the important score of each feature, and total is the summaration time of the feature be choosen during all the experiments.
+'coef' is the important score of each feature, and 'total' is the summaration time of the feature be choosen during all the experiments.